Chessy11/for-unicef/README.md

 # for-unicef
 Here is the solution of tasks: Poll and Survey.
 This can generate Polls easily, can save all data in menu label "Forms" where you can filter them via calendar, you can download data from admin, option has landing page in admin panel, and all the required logic.
-Thank You.
+Also i made some simple visualization of backend via Jinja and HTML.
+Take a look :)